This How to Make Your Guest Room Feel Cozy tutorial is sponsored by Renuzit® Snuggle®. All opinions are mine alone.

 Renuzit® Snuggle® comes in a 3 pack or 5 pack of refills, but the Renuzit® Snuggle® oil jars are universal, so you can use them in your existing Glade and Airwick warmers.
 If you’re like me and you’ve purchased multiple brands of warmers and then you can’t remember which brand you have, these universal Renuzit® Snuggle® refills are perfect for you!

 And, of course, in order for a room to really feel cozy to the touch, you need a plush, comfortable bed with comfy bedding!
 I splurged when we set up the guest room and bought a California King bed because it fits in the room.
 To make it affordable, I didn’t buy the best of the best mattresses, so I added a memory foam topper to make it more comfy and then added some 100% Modal Sateen Sheets.
 Modal Sateen Sheets are SO soft!
 Seriously, my friend Deanne commented on just how soft and luxurious these sheets felt!
 Then I topped the bed with a white duvet, extra pillows, and extra blankets.
 It’s probably too many pillows, but I often set up my laptop and work in here while the babies nap, so I love all the extra pillows and throws.
-Finally, the room needed a rug to ground it and really give it that warmth!
-I know we live in Los Angeles and it doesn’t get super cold here, but I don’t enjoy getting out of bed in the morning and stepping right onto hardwood floors, so I’m sure my guests do not like it either.
+Finally, the room needed a rug to ground it and really give it some warmth!
+I know we live in Los Angeles and it doesn’t get super cold here, but I don’t enjoy getting out of bed in the morning and stepping right onto cold hardwood floors, so I’m sure my guests do not like it either.
 I was saving this rug for my home office, but it was the perfect size and color for this room, so it has found a new home!

 I also picked up some slippers that were on sale for my guests to use while they visit and take home with them after their stay!
 Because my babies are crawling around the house, we’re transitioning into a “no shoe house”, and I want to make sure that my guests’ feet stay warm and cozy while they’re staying with us.
 Cozy, comfy pairs of big socks would work as well!
-And a few other tips: be sure to clean out drawers in the dresser and nightstand and make room in the closet for your guest to place their belongings, hang their clothes, and put away their luggage.
+And a few other tips: be sure to clean out a few drawers in the dresser and nightstand and make room in the closet for your guest to place their belongings, hang their clothes, and put away their luggage.

 I also like to make sure the guest bathroom is cleaned and stocked with fresh towels, soaps, and shampoo.
 And finally, I like to put together a little Guest Welcome Basket for our weekend visitors.